Parkland survivors announce sweeping gun control plan: 'Green New Deal, but for guns'

 March for Our Lives had already called for universal background checks but the new proposal is more comprehensive than their previous list of demands.

-In addition to background checks, the group called for a multi-step approval process for gun ownership.
-That included "in-person interviews, personal references, rigorous gun safety training, and a waiting period of 10 days for each gun purchase."
+In addition to background checks, the group is now calling for a multi-step approval process for gun ownership that includes "in-person interviews, personal references, rigorous gun safety training, and a waiting period of 10 days for each gun purchase."

-It would also impose much stricter limits on purchases by raising the minimum age for gun possession to 21 and limiting Americans to one firearm purchase per month.
+It also looks to impose much stricter limits on purchases by raising the minimum age for gun possession to 21 and limiting Americans to one firearm purchase per month.
 It's unclear how the plan will be implemented as that purchase limit would seem to preclude its other goal of imposing higher fees on bulk firearm purchases.

-That fee, along with annual fees for firearm licenses, would be directed toward addressing gun violence.
+These fees, along with annual fees for firearm licenses, would be directed toward addressing gun violence.
 The plan also called for a national licensing and registry system.
 Although an exact figure is impossible to pin down, researchers believe that there are more guns that people in the United States.

 WHITE HOUSE PUSHES BACK AFTER NRA CLAIMS TRUMP SAID UNIVERSAL BACKGROUND CHECKS OFF THE TABLE